-The role and responsibilities of a Photography Camp Leader vary depending on the type of project, however, the following list gives an idea of what would normally be involved:
+The role and responsibilities of an Environment Camp Leader vary depending on the type of project, however, the following list gives an idea of what would normally be involved:

 - Being a SEEDS ambassador and representative on project sites.
 Representing SEEDS within the local host/community and with short-term volunteers (camp participants). - Helping short-term volunteers feel comfortable with the project, welcoming and communicating with them to establish an empathic relationship, ensure they do not have avoidable problems and they remain happy with the project.
-Learning goals improve soft skills such as flexibility, empathy, open-mindedness and problem-solving. - Developing activities such as icebreakers, study sessions, workshops, group discussions, role-play games, practical activities in the field, presentations, exhibitions and different exercises etc. In addition, for photography camps activities include assisting and teaching participants how to improve their photography skills.
+Learning goals - improve soft skills such as flexibility, empathy, open-mindedness and problem-solving. - Developing activities such as icebreakers, study sessions, workshops, group discussions, role-play games, practical activities in the field, presentations, exhibitions and different exercises etc. In addition, for photography camps activities include assisting and teaching participants how to improve their photography skills.
 All activities, as previously mentioned, are intended to raise awareness, exchange perspectives and knowledge but also encourage partakers to become active citizens in the development and shape of the world and environment we live in.
-Learning goals - communication skills, sense of initiative and entrepreneurship, teamwork and creativity.

-- Help with documenting the activities carried throughout the camps and other events with photographs and/or videos, and the selection of material to be published on the SEEDS website and Social Media Learning goals social media management, creativity, teamwork. - Managing the appropriate use of resources and supplies needed for camps.
+Learning goals communication skills, sense of initiative and entrepreneurship, teamwork and creativity. - Managing the appropriate use of resources and supplies needed for camps.
 Part of the volunteers' tasks is to help make the activities more environmental by suggesting practical actions that should be taken.
 Learning goals willingness to learn, adopt environmentally friendly behaviour. - Organising an international evening, this is a social event accompanied by typical dishes prepared by the participants and on occasions with games and music or short presentations from their countries.
 Through this, we aim to foster the cross-cultural side of the projects.
-Learning goals develop intercultural understanding and cultural awareness. - Acting as a link between the participants, the local hosting project and SEEDS.
+Learning goals - develop intercultural understanding and cultural awareness.

+- Acting as a link between the participants, the local hosting project and SEEDS.
 Trying to ensure the aims, needs and desires of all three can be compromised to provide the best possible result.
 Learning goals leadership, adaptability and integrity. - Motivating the group to ensure they are able to carry out the agreed programme, such as organising the day-to-day schedule and ensuring everyone is on time.
 Learning goals time management and effective communication. - Coordinating arrangements such as shopping lists, meals and cleaning to ensure the needs of all volunteers are met and the houses are clean.
 Learning goals organisational skills and logistics management. - Ensuring a sufficient balanced diet and other health and safety considerations of the participants are met.
 Learning goals - organisation and leadership.

-The ESC experience for the Photography Camp Leader are chronologically divided into the following four stages:
+The ESC experience for the Environment Camp Leader are chronologically divided into the following four stages: